 When you’re hurt, you can feel the pressure quickly.
 You may be trying to determine how to pay for medical care–while struggling to pay your daily bills if you can’t work.
 Even if someone else is liable for your expenses, getting money in your pocket can be difficult.

 You need money, and you need it quickly.
-However, it’s important to make sure you’re getting the full amount you deserve.
-Hiring an experienced lawyer can pay off for your family.
+However, it’s important to ensure you get the full amount you deserve.
+Hiring an experienced Boston premises liability lawyer can pay off for your family.

 Our Boston personal injury attorneys at Sweeney Merrigan Law, LLP have more than 100 years of combined experience fighting for clients like you.
 Our attorneys have been awarded professional designations such as “Super Lawyers,” “Rising Stars,” and “Most Powerful” attorneys in Massachusetts.